 Arrive in daylight, expect strong port traffic, Monitor VTS (Vessel Traffic Service) VHF Channel 12.
 Kaohsiung is Taiwan’s largest commercial port and one of the busiest container hubs in Asia. container ships, tankers, tugs, trawlers, ferries and more.
 Approaching it safely requires early preparation, strict traffic awareness, and a clear understanding of the harbor layout.
 Use up to date official charts for navigation, but the typical approach pattern is the outer Approach from the south or southwest, staying outside the traffic separation scheme.
 The breakwater entrance is a wide, deep channel with strong cross‑currents.
 The inner harbor you should follow VTS instructions and remain clear of commercial lanes.
 Kaohsiung City Marina (Love River).
 This is the primary destination for cruising yachts.
 Features include: Floating pontoons.
 Access to shore power and water.
 Immigration and customs nearby.
 Easy access to the city.
 Good shelter from all directions.
 Depths are adequate for most yachts, though silting can occur near the river mouth.
 The harbor is well‑lit and well‑marked, but the scale can be overwhelming at first light or in poor visibility.
 The Kuroshio influence weakens near Kaohsiung but still affects the approach.
 Expect north‑setting current offshore, with cross‑currents near the breakwater entrance and a swell can wrap around the southern headland in strong monsoon conditions.
 Approach with caution in strong NE winds (winter) or typhoon‑season southerlies.

-Keelung’s approach is straightforward in good weather but demands attention to NE swell, wind funneling, traffic density, and variable currents.
+The Keelung approach is straightforward in good weather but demands attention to NE swell, wind funneling, traffic density, and variable currents.
 Yachts normally anchor in the Keelung ANCH area northeast of the harbor entrance, with depths of around 13 m and coordinates near 25.19189°N, 121.7286°E. The primary landmark Chi‑lung Tao (Keelung Islet) lies 2.5 nm northeast of the port entrance and is the key visual reference for aligning with the fairway.
 The entrance characteristics are a deep, narrow channel flanked by steep mountains.
 Keelung is one of Taiwan’s busiest commercial ports so expect heavy traffic.
 The wind and swell hazards are the Northeasterly monsoon winds that funnel between the mountains, increasing gusts and cross‑set near the entrance and the NE swell refracts into the harbor mouth, and during winter it can produce uncomfortable roll.
 Swell rebounds off breakwaters, creating confused seas close to the entrance.
 Tidal currents vary seasonally and can set across the fairway.
 Surface currents near the entrance may shift with wind and tide so helm corrections are often needed.
 There is limited room for course alteration once inside the breakwaters.
 Mandatory VTS contact per the Keelung Port Vessel Traffic Service Guideline.
 Yachts do not anchor inside the commercial harbor.
 The Bisha / Badouzi Area is not an anchorage.
 Yachts do not anchor here; instead, they berth inside Bisha Marina (Keelung’s yacht facility) and anchorage is discouraged due to fishing traffic and seabed obstructions

-Hualien’s approach is direct as the entrance lies between two long breakwaters and is easy to identify on radar and visually.
+The approach to Hualien is direct as the entrance lies between two long breakwaters and is easy to identify on radar and visually.
 The port opens directly to the Pacific, so long‑period swell frequently propagates into the channel, producing noticeable surge at the breakwater heads.
 In stronger conditions, this swell can affect steering and may require timing your entry to avoid the heaviest sets.
 Wind‑driven surface currents often create a cross‑set near the entrance, and helm corrections are usually needed to maintain the center of the fairway.
 Once inside, the breakwaters provide effective shelter and the basins are deep with predictable depths.
 Residual surge can persist in the outer basin, but maneuvering space is adequate for small craft.
 Yachts do not anchor inside the commercial harbor; instead, they proceed directly to the designated small‑craft berths on the western side of the port, where port control assigns a position after clearance.
 These berths are functional rather than recreational, but they offer secure mooring and straightforward access to port facilities.
 Offshore anchoring is technically possible in calm conditions, though the open‑ocean exposure makes it unsuitable for anything other than short waiting periods.

-Tainan’s port is straightforward to enter but offers limited facilities for yachts, so most small craft treat it as a functional arrival point rather than a long‑stay harbor.
+The port of Tainan is straightforward to enter but offers limited facilities for yachts, so most small craft treat it as a functional arrival point rather than a long‑stay harbor.
 The approach is made through Anping Port, a dredged, low‑lying entrance with breakwaters that provide partial shelter.
 Depths are generally adequate for yachts but swell from the Taiwan Strait can refract into the entrance, producing intermittent surge, especially during strong northerlies.
 Cross‑set from tidal flow is common near the breakwater heads and may require early helm correction to stay on the centerline.
 Visibility of the entrance can be reduced in hazy conditions because the surrounding coastline is flat and lacks strong visual landmarks.
 Once inside, the channel is narrow but predictable, with uniform depths and minimal obstructions.
 Traffic consists mainly of small commercial vessels and fishing craft, so maintaining a steady course and clear intentions is important.
 Yachts normally proceed directly to Anping Yacht Wharf, the designated small‑craft area on the western side of the inner harbor.
 Berths are functional, with basic mooring arrangements and limited maneuvering room, but they provide secure shelter from the Strait.
 Anchorage inside the port is not customary, and outside anchoring is exposed and generally unsuitable except for short waiting periods in calm weather.

-Anping’s entrance is a low‑lying, dredged channel opening directly onto the Taiwan Strait, with breakwaters that provide only partial protection.
+The entrance to Anping is a low‑lying, dredged channel opening directly onto the Taiwan Strait, with breakwaters that provide only partial protection.
 The approach is uncomplicated in clear weather, but northerly and north‑westerly winds can push short‑period Strait swell into the entrance, creating intermittent surge and some lateral motion near the breakwater heads.
 Tidal flow is modest but can produce a noticeable cross‑set in the final approach, so maintaining the centerline requires early helm correction.
 Once inside, depths are uniform and the channel geometry is predictable, though maneuvering space is limited and traffic consists mainly of small commercial and fishing vessels.
 Yachts proceed directly to the Anping Yacht Wharf, located on the western side of the inner harbor.
 This is the designated small‑craft area, offering secure mooring but minimal facilities.
 Anchorage inside the port is not customary, and outside anchoring is exposed to Strait swell and only suitable for short waiting periods in calm conditions.

 The Su’ao approach is straightforward but exposed, with the harbor opening directly to the Pacific and offering only partial protection from swell.
 The entrance lies between two substantial breakwaters and is easy to identify on radar.
 Long‑period easterly swell frequently enters the channel, producing surge at the breakwater heads and occasional lateral motion during the final approach.
 Wind‑driven surface currents can create a cross‑set near the entrance, particularly during northeast monsoon conditions, and early helm correction is often required to maintain the centerline.
 Once inside, the port is divided into commercial and fishing basins with predictable depths and limited maneuvering space.
 Traffic consists mainly of fishing vessels, which operate continuously and may move unpredictably near the inner turning areas.
 Yachts proceed directly to the Su’ao Yacht Wharf in the Nanfang’ao area, a small‑craft facility offering secure mooring but minimal services.
 Anchorage inside the port is not customary, and outside anchoring is generally unsuitable due to open‑ocean exposure and persistent swell, making it viable only for short waiting periods in calm conditions.